uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

     </ul>

     <p>
-      <a href="../funding-your-training">Find out more</a> about the funding you could get.
+      <a href="../funding-your-training/index">Find out more about funding</a> you could get.
     </p>
   </div>